Akylas/nativescript-bugsnag/README.md

     });
 ```

+# Reporting NativeScript errors

+The `handleUncaughtErrors` method ensures all unhandled NativeScript errors will be caught by Bugsnag in production, using a [custom error handler](https://docs.nativescript.org/core-concepts/error-handling).

 # Reporting handled errors

-If you would like to send handled errors to Bugsnag, you can pass any Error object to Bugsnag’s notify method:
+If you would like to send a handled error to Bugsnag, you can pass any Error object to Bugsnag’s notify method:
 ```typescript
 try {
   // potentially crashy code